-3. Material is read, such as the Twenty Questions, the Characteristics most of us seem to have in common, the Twelve Steps, the Twelve Traditions or the Tools that help us get better.
-We also make use of AA's (Alcoholics Anonymous), OA's (Overeaters Anonymous) and other Twelve Step programs' conference-approved literature, as well as other appropriate materials.
+3. We also make use of AA’s (Alcoholics Anonymous), SLAA’s (Sex and Love Addict Anonymous) and other Twelve Step programs’ conference-approved literature, as well as other appropriate materials.

 5. Individuals are welcomed to share, either about a topic that was established in the reading or the long share or about whatever they need to share to get into or stay in recovery.
-In larger meetings, individual shares (sometimes called "pitches") are given time limits.
-While the goal is to share honestly and openly, many meetings place guidelines on sharing, to avoid having one person's share trigger another person's disease.
-Generally, the guidelines include not naming specific places where one can "act out" or using sensational language.
-Some meetings allow other members who become triggered by an individual's share to so indicate by raising their hands.
+In larger meetings, individual shares are given time limits.
+While the goal is to share honestly and openly, many meetings place guidelines on sharing, to avoid having one person’s share trigger another person’s disease.
+Some meetings allow other members who become triggered by an individual’s share to indicate so by raising their hands.
 Some meetings set aside specific times to encourage newcomers to share.
-The Four obstacles to success provide some guidelines for types of sharing to avoid at meetings.
+The Four obstacles to success provide some guidelines for the types of sharing to avoid at meetings.

-6. At some point, the meeting will pause to pass a basket for donations, which support rent for the meeting room, other meeting expenses and the work of the local Intergroup and ISO.
+6. At some point, the meeting will pause to pass a basket for donations (our seventh tradition), which supports rent for the meeting room, meeting expenses and to support the work of our local Intergroup and ISO.
 During that time, members may make SCA-related announcements.
-Sometimes, periods of recovery will be honored.
-Some meetings give "chips" or "tokens" to newcomers and for 30 days, 60 days, 90 days, 9 months and one or more years of adherence to one's sexual recovery plan.
+Periods of recovery may be honored.
+Some meetings give “chips” to honor periods of recovery and to welcome newcomers.
+People in our program may receive ‘welcome’ chips, ’24 hours’ chips for those looking to start their recovery, and we celebrate member’s sobriety for 30 days, 60 days, 90 days, six months, nine months, and one or more years of adherence to the sexual recovery plan they created.

 Open and Closed meetings:

-Many areas make distinctions between "open" and "closed" meetings.
-An "open" meeting is typically defined as allowing non-SCA members to attend and/or participate, while a "closed" meeting allows attendance and participation only by SCA members or those who think they might qualify for membership.
+Meetings can be “open” and “closed” meetings.
+An “open” meeting is typically defined as allowing non-SCA members, and court-appointed individuals to attend and/or participate, while a “closed” meeting allows attendance and participation only by SCA members or those who think they might qualify for membership.
+These “closed” meetings DO NOT sign court papers.

-Remember, the Third Tradition states: "The only requirement for membership is a desire to stop having compulsive sex", so if you think you might meet that requirement, you are welcome to attend a "closed" meeting.
+Remember, the Third Tradition states: “The only requirement for membership is a desire to stop having compulsive sex”, so if you think you might meet that requirement, you are welcome to attend an meeting.

 Court, Speaker, Reading and Chips meetings: